cozy/cozy.github.io/src/tutorials/app.md

 }
 ```

-Application want to be able to read the contact informations of `cozy@cozycloud.cc`
+An application that is able to read the contact information of `cozy@cozycloud.cc`

 ```json
 {